genxapi/genxapi/docs/context.md

 - **Orval** provides the default TypeScript template layer and CLI entry used by the orchestrator.
 - **Kubb** can be enabled for language adapters such as Python, Go, or .NET.
+- **Additional engines**—any executable generator (OpenAPI Generator, Autorest, bespoke scripts) can be connected through hooks or adapters.
-- The orchestrator treats both as pluggable executors, so future support for OpenAPI Generator or Autorest can be added without rewriting workflows.
+- The orchestrator treats every generator as a pluggable executor, so future support can be added without rewriting workflows.

 ## Configuration model